Minister (government): Etymology

 In jurisdictions that use the Westminster system of government—such as the United Kingdom and Australia—ministers or their equivalents are selected from the legislature, and usually from the political party that controls a majority in the lower house of the legislature.
 In jurisdictions with strict separation of powers—such as Belgium, Mexico, Netherlands, Philippines, and the United States—ministers cannot be members of the legislature, and a legislator chosen to become a minister must resign from the legislature.

 Normally the leader of the majority party becomes the prime minister, or an office of equivalent function, and selects the other ministers.
 In the Westminster system, these ministers continue to represent their constituency in parliament while being part of the government.
 Individuals who are not in parliament may be appointed as a minister, usually in order to bring special skills to the government.

 In the United Kingdom, a government minister does not have to be a member of either House of Parliament.
 In practice, however, convention is that ministers must be members of either the House of Commons or House of Lords in order to be accountable to Parliament.
-From time to time, Prime Ministers appoint non-parliamentarians as ministers.
-In recent years such ministers have been appointed to the House of Lords.
+From time to time, prime ministers appoint non-parliamentarians as ministers.
+This can be done by first appointing the person to the House of Lords.